 |Operation Wild Lands|

-Spring Operation Wild Lands (OWLs) events:
+Operation Wild Lands (OWLs) event schedule:

 A community-based partnership, Operation Wild Lands (OWLs) prepares citizen volunteers of all ages to restore and maintain public lands throughout the St. Louis region.
 These trained volunteer land stewards assist with the proactive management of public open space to improve wildlife habitat and nature-related outdoor recreation.